itisaasta/wear-me/README.md

 ## Building
 You will build the circuits for your idea using alligator clips first, then when it is fully functional, you can sew the circuit into your finished product.

+Each component has its own hardware connection diagrams and code samples.
+You will find detailed instructions for each component you can work with in the corresponding folder.

 <img src="https://github.com/eaziware/wear-me/blob/master/images/flora_pinout.png"/>